 Do some research and/or speak with an attorney or accountant to decide what type of business structure would work best for you.
-You should also check out the UpCounsel article on How to form a Multi-Member LLC in California and How to form a Single Member LLC in California.
+You should also check out the UpCounsel article on forming a multi-member LLC in California and a single-member LLC in California

 3. Obtain Funding for Your Restaurant

 Once you have a business plan, you can work on obtaining the funding to move forward.
 The amount of money required depends on the type of restaurant, the facility you may or may not have already secured, whether or not you have equipment or inventory, and other related costs.